You want smart political talk without the meltdowns?

 Absolutely.

-And of course, those are Sunni Islamic states, and and they realize that what you're what what we're on the cusp of is uh an enormous civil war that goes on between Shiites dominated by Iran and the Sunnis, which quite frankly started their own terrorist organizations back in the eighties after they watched the Islamic Revolutionary Guard Corps created by Hhomeini usurp Islam.
+And they realize that what we're on the cusp of is an enormous civil war that goes on between Shiites dominated by Iran and the Sunnis, which, quite frankly, started their own terrorist organizations back in the 80s after they watched the Islamic Revolutionary Guard Corps created by Khomeini usurp Islam.

 That's what really happened.

-The creation of the Islamic people often get it wrong.
+The creation of the Islamic, people often get it wrong.

 They call it the Iranian Revolutionary Guard Corps.